-Hot?
-Here is how to stay cool when your bedroom is not.
+Here is how to stay cool during summer nights

-Sweaty nights can have a negative impact on your sleep quality, and warm summer days become unbearable when you’re sleep-deprived.
-We put together a list of quick fixes, in order to make sure you keep your sleep quality under control during hot and uncomfortable nights this summer.
+Hot and sweaty nights can have a negative impact on your sleep quality, and warm summer days become unbearable when you’re sleep-deprived.
+We’ve put together a list of quick fixes, in order to ensure you keep your sleep quality under control and fall (and stay) asleep during hot and uncomfortable summer nights.

 - Cover the windows.
 Close the curtains in your bedroom to keep the heat out during the daytime.
 If the temperature outside is higher than inside, make sure you keep the windows closed.
 If you’re desperately craving a bit of breeze, hold on and wait until sunset before you open the windows.

 - Stay low.
 Remember what you were told in school – heat rises.
 If you live in a house with more than one floor, sleep on the lowest one.
 The closer you are to the ground, the colder the air.
 The colder the air, the better you’ll sleep.

 - Dare to take a hot shower.
 As contradictory as it sounds, taking a hot shower or bath a few hours before bedtime can help your body cool down.
 Your body temperature will decrease after the shower as your body needs to adapt to a cooler temperature.
 Moreover, showering or bathing before bedtime can also help you relax and wind down.

 - Cotton is king.
 Always opt for pure cotton bedding and sleepwear.
 Save the silk and satin bed sheets for a special occasion.
 You can even stick your cotton sheets in the freezer for a while before tucking yourself in.
 In addition to your bed covers, don’t wear anything but cotton to bed either.
 A loose-fitting t-shirt and a pair of shorts are the perfect combo.
 Unless you like to sleep naked, then just go for it!